w3f/polkadot-wiki/docs/general/community.md

 slug: ../community
 ---

-The Polkadot community is expanding every day.
-Below are the most essential links to the community channels.
+Below are the most essential links to the community channels for Polkadot and Kusama.

 :::caution